JohnAnderson777/Notes/computer-science.md

 - Dis: hard/long to implement

 ### Types of OS
-Distributed - run across multiple devices - load of task spread across multiple processors Embedded - small range of specific tasks  catered to specific device
+Distributed - coordinate job across multiple devices - load of task spread across multiple processors
+- user can access more power with illusion of working with single processor
+- Adv: no training/writing different programs
+- Dis: no control over task distribution
+Embedded - small range of specific tasks catered to specific device
  - limited functionality, hard to update
  - Consume lowest power
+ - apps held in ROM, limited RAM
 Multi-tasking - user can do tasks simultaneously
  - time-slicing used to switch quickly between programs & apps in memory Multi-user - many users on one computer (at same time)
- - scheduling used to allocate CPU time fairly, prevent processor starvation Real-time - used in time-critical systems - performs tasks in guaranteed time frame
+ - scheduling used to allocate CPU time fairly, prevent processor starvation Real-time - used in time-critical/safety-critical systems - performs tasks in guaranteed time frame
+ - respond quickly to inputs, & many inputs at once
+ - has a fail-safe
+ - hardware redundancy - vital components duplicated if fails

+### BIOS
+BIOS - stored in ROM - first program to run on start-up - tests hardware:
+   - POST(Power-on self test) - ensures all hardware connected & functional
+   - Check CPU clock, memory & processor operational
+   - Test for external memory devices connected
+- After checks done - loads OS into RAM - from hard disk by bootloader

+### Drivers
+Driver - provides an interface for OS to interact with hardware
+- hardware dependent, OS specific
+- when hardware used, driver communicates request to OS, OS produces output

+### Virtual Machine
+- software emulating hardware - software emulates machine - running one OS inside another to emulate different hardware
+- provides an environment with translator for intermediate code
+- intermediate code (code halfway between machine & object code) - independent of processor, can be used again
+- running intermediate code in VM is slower
+- uses: tests programs on different OS - save time&money for multiple devices
+      - protection from malware - affects VM only
+      - Running incompatible software

+## Application Generation
+System software: OS, Utility Software, Libraries, translators
+ - provides a platform for application software to run libraries & translators - allow programs to use pre-written routines, translated into executable code Utility Software:
+- disk defragmentation - reorganises hard drive so files in sequential blocks - large files split up physically
+  - files accessed quicker, R/W times faster
+- Auto backups + updates - detects update releases, auto installs, fixes security issues
+- Virus checker / anti-malware - scans files, uses heuristics - knows types of behaviour used by malware
+      - find which files have virus based on behaviour (can flag a normal file as virus)
+- Compression - lossy/lossless

 ## Types of Programming Languages
 Programming Paradigm - different approaches to using a language to solve a problem / style of programming: